Vizzuality/cartoset/README.markdown

 8. When you finish the setup proccess, you will have your cartoset project configured!

 9. Customize your cartoset project, adding some css styles and giving it some love!

+10. You can also add your own controllers, or override the existing ones.